Vegz78/McAirpos/README.md

   - keeping the game in the foreground in RetroPie,
   - cleaning up the terminal on exit,
   - automatically detecting and setting up gamepad and keyboard controls
-- [uinput-mapper](https://github.com/MerlijnWajer/uinput-mapper) to map gamepad inputs to to keyboard
+- [uinput-mapper](https://github.com/MerlijnWajer/uinput-mapper) to map gamepad inputs to the keyboard

 ## Features
 - Launch and exit natively executable MakeCode Arcade games gracefully from RetroPie and the Raspberry Pi OS console